 Understanding Testicular Cancer

-A testicular cancer diagnosis is rare, but it is the most common form of cancer diagnosed in young men.
-Depending on the stage, the disease is considered extremely treatable.
-Treatment options can include chemotherapy and radiation, but often the first line of treatment is surgery to remove the testicle which contains the cancerous cells.
+Depending on the stage of the cancer at diagnosis, the disease is considered extremely treatable.
+Treatment options can include chemotherapy and radiation, but often the first step of treatment is surgery to remove the testicle which contains the cancerous cells.

-Symptoms of testicular cancer can be subtle.
+Symptoms of testicular cancer can be subtle, so it’s important to be aware of your body and any unusual changes, like Colby Brock was.
 Some people may even confuse the early symptoms such as a small mass in their testicle as an injury.
-But when these signs are dismissed, the cancer can grow and become worse.
+Sadly, when these signs are dismissed, the cancer can grow and become worse.

 Other symptoms can include:

 - Early puberty in boys

 - Low back pain (a potential symptom of advanced testicular cancer)